Kick III: Critical reception

-On the review aggregate site Metacritic, Kick III received "generally favorable reviews" based on a weighted average score of 78 out of 100 from 14 critics.
-Red Dziri, writing for The Line of Best Fit called Kick III "one of [Arca]'s most accomplished works to date".
-The A.V.
-Clubs Max Freedman called "Incendio" the "clear peak" of the entire quintet.
-Safiya Hopfe of Exclaim! opined that "the album bears little narrative consistency—only expansions and distillations of sound which create an ambience so overpowering it is inescapable".
-However, the Evening Standard writer David Smyth called the project "hyperactive and jittery to a generally irritating extent".
+On the review aggregator Metacritic, Kick III received "generally favorable reviews", based on a weighted average score of 78 out of 100 from 14 critics.
+Red Dziri, writing for The Line of Best Fit, called Kick III "one of [Arca]'s most accomplished works to date".
+Max Freedman of The A.V.
+Club identified "Incendio" as the "clear peak" of the entire quintet.
+Safiya Hopfe of Exclaim! wrote that the album lacked narrative consistency but created an overpowering and inescapable atmosphere through its expansions and distillations of sound.
+By contrast, Evening Standard critic David Smyth described the project as "hyperactive and jittery to a generally irritating extent".

-Kick III was named the second best album of 2021 by The Atlantic, and was nominated for Best Electronic Album at the 2022 Libera Awards.
+Kick III was named the second-best album of 2021 by The Atlantic and was nominated for Best Electronic Record at the 2022 Libera Awards.